DarkMilkman/DarkestNight/README.md

 Each new day you are rewarded with some resources, so be smart and don't die.

 Controls:
+Select, on controller, and Left Alt - switch between using mouse/contoller for aiming and menus
 Keyboard:
 WASD - movement
 1 - Build a destructable box